Foundation Field - Hamilton Joes

 It is a very relaxed atmosphere with all the basic amenities offered to the fans.
 If you like your baseball without the in-your-face promotions, a Hamilton Joes game might be a nice alternative.

 Hamilton is about 30 minutes north of Cincinnati and offers a few attractions that include Pyramid Hill Sculpture Park & Museum, Municipal Brew Works, Hanover Winery, and Butler County Courthouse.
-Miami University is just a few miles north in Oxford offering a charming little college town.
+Miami University is just a few miles north of Oxford offering a charming little college town.

 Jungle Jim’s International Market is 6 miles south of the ballpark in Fairfield and it’s the Disneyland of supermarkets featuring departments of international foods, craft beers, wine, cheeses, produce, and exotic meats.
 You can also find regional foods not normally found in the Midwest.
 There is even a bar where fans can shop while enjoying a pint of beer.